raspiblitz/raspiblitz/FAQ.md

 ## How do I shrink the QR code for connecting my Shango/Zap mobile phone?

 Make the fonts smaller until the QR code fits into your (fullscreen) terminal.
 In OSX use `CMD` + `-` key.
 In LINUX use `CTRL`+ `-` key.
 On WINDOWS Putty go into the settings and change the font size: https://globedrill.com/change-font-size-putty

+## Why is my bitcoin IP on the display red?

+The bitcoin IP is red, when the RaspiBlitz detects that it cannot reach the port of bitcoin node from the outside.
+This means the bitcoin node can peer with other bitcoin nodes, but other bitcoin nodes cannot initiate a peering with you.
+Dont worry, you dont need a publicly reachable bitcoin node to run a (public) lightning node.
+If you want to change this however, you need to forward port 8333 on your router to the the RaspiBlitz.
+How to do this is different on every router.

+## Why is my node address on the display red?

+The node address is red, when the RaspiBlitz detects that it cannot reach the port of the LND node from the outside - when the device is behind a NAT or firewall of the the router.
+Your node is not publicly reachable.
+This means you can peer+openChannel with other public nodes, but other nodes cannot peer+openChannel with you.
+To change this you need to forward port 9735 on your router to the the RaspiBlitz.
+How to do this is different on every router.

+## Why is my node address on the display yellow (not green)?

+Yellow is OK.
+The RaspiBlitz can detect, that it can reach a service on the port 9735 of your public IP - this is in most cases the LND of your RaspiBlitz.
+But the RaspiBlitz cannot 100% for sure detect that this is its own LND service on that port - thats why its just yellow, not green.